 #2 – Brooks Adrenaline GTS 19 Running Shoe

-The Brooks Adrenaline GTS 14 running shoe is the footwear I finally purchased that really helped ease my heel pains, and got me back to jogging and running.
-I may have gone for my #1, but I have made my purchase before writing this review and I am very satisfied with my Brook GTS 14.
+The Brooks Adrenaline GTS 14 running shoe is the footwear I purchased first, and it served me well.
+I have since replaced it with the GTS 15 and the current at the time of updating this review is the GTS 19.
+Brooks GTS running shoes really helped ease my heel pains, and got me back to jogging and running again.
+I may have gone for my #1, but I have made my purchase before writing this review and I am very satisfied with my Brook Adrenaline GTS.

 I would highly recommend it to anyone battling with heel pains.
-Adrenaline GTS 12 and 13 are earlier versions and still available to buy.
-Though customers that would wear nothing but Brooks Adrenaline swear the quality of the older shoes are as good as the GTS 14, my preference is the GTS 14 with more choice of colors.
+Adrenaline GTS 12, 13 and 14 are earlier versions and still available to buy.
+Though customers that would wear nothing but Brooks Adrenaline swear the quality of the older shoes are as good as the GTS 15, my preference is the GTS 15 that has been improved over the earlier versions.
 Other benefits of the shoe include:

 4.5 Star Customer Satisfaction Rating

-Brooks DNA Cushioning Technology – Allows stability and support for slight-to-moderate overpronators, plus great cushioning and overpronation control that prevents damage to Planta Fascia, and help with the healing and recovery from heel pains.
-Cushioning that the Brooks GTS 12, 13 and 14 provide, automatically and physically adapts with each stride you take, giving you the stability and balance you require to maintain proper gait while running or jogging.
+Brooks DNA Cushioning Technology – Allows stability and support for slight-to-moderate overpronators, plus great cushioning and overpronation control that prevents damage to Plantar Fascia, and help with the healing and recovery from heel pains.
+Cushioning that the Brooks GTS 12, 13 and up to 18 provide, automatically and physically adapts with each stride you take, giving you the stability and balance you require to maintain proper gait while running or jogging.

 - Brooks Biodegradeable running shoe midsole – Eco-friendly Non-toxic and natural additive in the midsole the shoe to biodegrade 50x faster than other midsoles, and this does not affect life time performance of the shoe.